l3r8yJ/l3r8yj.github.io/_posts/code/2023-02-22-complete-rultor-setup-guide.md

 token = "plase_your_token"
 ```

 3) Go to your main repository.
-Here we too create a `.rultor.yml`:
+Here we also create a `.rultor.yml`:
 ```yaml
 architect:
   - your_nickname